Why study Health Information Technology?

 The practicum is a supervised internship in health IT.
 Students already working full-time may be able to complete, at their workplace, a supervised health IT project.
 The practicum provides experiential learning opportunities beyond the classroom.
 The practicum consists of a minimum of 250 hours of approved health IT experience, and culminates with a required project paper which enables a comprehensive assessment of program learning outcomes.
 In a recent evaluation by their employers, our interns received an average rating of 95 out of 100.

 All applications must be submitted to the Graduate School of the University of South Carolina.
 Admissions are competitive.
-An admissions scorecard will be used to evaluate applicants, weighing the applicant's undergraduate grade point average (GPA), Graduate Record Examination (GRE) scores or General Management Admissions Test (GMAT) scores, reference letters, previous professional experience, and a career goal statement (note GRE or GMAT scores are optional for admissions through 2023).
+An admissions scorecard will be used to evaluate applicants, weighing the applicant's undergraduate grade point average (GPA), Graduate Record Examination (GRE) scores or General Management Admissions Test (GMAT) scores, reference letters, previous professional experience, and a career goal statement (note GRE or GMAT scores are required for admission in fall 2023 or later).
 A successful applicant typically has: